phaubertin/jinue/README.md

 In either case, this generates a log file called `run-jinue.log` in `devel/qemu/` with the full kernel and test application output.

-Finally, you can run the kernel and test application, and then run a script that performs checks on the log file by using the `qemu-check` make target:
+Finally, you can run the functional tests in QEMU by using the `check` make target:

 ```
-make qemu-check
+make check
 ```

 How to Install